vkharge/CKA/docs/03-Scheduling/06-Taints-and-Tolerations.md

 In this section, we will take a look at taints and tolerations.
 - Pod to node relationship and how you can restrict what pods are placed on what nodes.
+- Taints are set on Node
+- Tolerations are added to PODS

 #### Taints and Tolerations are used to set restrictions on what pods can be scheduled on a node.
 - Pods which are tolerant to the particular taint node will only get scheduled on that node.